Black Bean Chocolate Mini Muffins for Toddlers (Low Sugar)

 Of course!
 We love making big batches of muffins and freezing them for an easy breakfast.
 To defrost, leave at room temperature or microwave for 20 - 30 seconds and let it cool slightly!

-We tried baking a few in our testing and to be honest… the texture wasn’t great!
+We tried baking a few in our testing and to be honest… the texture wasn't great!
 They took too long to bake and ended up not being as fluffy.
+In general, we love mini muffins--you can tell--here's our coconut baby banana muffins and banana carrot zucchini muffins.

 With chocolate chips in the mix, any dark brown flecks make your brain think it's chocolate!
 Having said that, we'd encourage you to make these muffins with your kids, so that they know exactly what goes into them, aren't surprised, and realize that black beans in muffins isn't so weird after all 🙂